Youssef-Lehmam/OFPPT-langues/README.md

-# Bot to reach the hours required on the OFPPT Langue platform (ENGLISH)
+# Bot to reach the hours required on the OFPPT Langue platform (SUPPORT JUST ENGLISH FOR NOW)

-"FOR EDUCATIONAL PURPOSES ONLY USING M106:Automatiser les tâches d’administration XD"
+"FOR EDUCATIONAL PURPOSES ONLY" "USING M106:Automatiser les tâches d’administration"

 This guide will help you set up and run the fancy script on your system.
 Please follow the steps below:

 ## Prerequisites
 1. Install the latest version of Python from the official Python website: [python.org/downloads](https://www.python.org/downloads/).
 2. Ensure that you have a command prompt or terminal application installed on your system.
+(CMD OR TERMINAL)

 ## Installation
 1. Clone or download the fancy script repository to your local machine.